The Healthiest Girl Scout Cookies—and How to Buy Them Online

 Whether you get yours from a coworker, a neighbor, or your own child, Girl Scout cookie time is always an event.

-And that event is easier than ever, thanks to Digital Cookie, the Girl Scouts of America's program that allows some of its tiny salespeople to sell online.
+And that event is easier to take part in than ever, thanks to Digital Cookie, the Girl Scouts of America's program that allows some of its tiny salespeople to sell online.

 Some of the girls will have personalized cookie-selling websites and they'll invite you via email.
 Others will still take your order in person but will use a mobile app (which means you can pay via credit card).
 If you don't have a Girl Scout in your life and want cookies, there's an app for you, too: Search for Girl Scout Cookie Finder on iTunes or Google Play.

 Of course, though the process of selling the cookies may be healthy for the girls, and buying them may give you some of the benefits of helping others, eating the cookies is another story.
 If the temptation is too much, you can always donate your cookies to your local troop’s charity of choice.

-If you're going to take them home, here’s the lowdown on which of the five most popular flavors are the best choices.
+If you're going to take them home, here’s the lowdown on which of the five most popular flavors are the best healthy choices.
 (Note: Girl Scout cookies are made by two licensed bakers.
 Recipes, ingredients, and nutrition profiles may differ slightly.)

 Four of these top-selling cookies have 160 calories and 7 grams fat, which isn’t terrible for a sweet snack.
 The bad news: Depending on the baker, they may be made with some less-than-desirable ingredients, including vegetable shortening, caramel color, and high fructose corn syrup.
 But they are vegan, if that’s a consideration for you.

 RELATED: 7 Healthy Holiday Cookie Recipes

 Peanut Butter Patties/Tagalongs

 Love peanut butter?
 (Us too!)
 Peanut Butter Patties (also vegan) clock in at 130 calories and 7 grams fat for two, while Tagalongs (not vegan, go figure) have 140 calories and 8 grams fat for two.
 The former is made with high fructose corn syrup and the latter with hydrogenated palm oil.